Deep Photonic Reservoir Computer Based on Frequency Multiplexing with Fully Analog Connection Between Layers: Methods

 \subsection{Tested configurations}

-Our photonic system supports two RCs that operate simultaneously, either independently from each other, or connected in series.
+Our photonic system supports two RCs that operate simultaneously, either independently, i.e.\ in parallel, or connected in series.
 We evaluated the performance of three different configurations, described in Fig.\ \ref{fig:configurations}.
-First, a ``shallow-RC" configuration (Fig.\ \ref{fig:shallow_scheme}) in which only one of the two independent RCs executes the benchmark task, constituting a ``traditional" RC as described in Sec.\ \ref{sec:RC}.
-In this configuration, the second RC processes a different, not evaluated, computation, with the purpose of simulating a parallel computation scenario where two different tasks are performed at the same time.
-Second, a ``parallel-RC" configuration (Fig.\ \ref{fig:parallel_scheme}) where both independent RCs execute the same task in an uncorrelated way, and a single output layer is connected to both reservoirs.
+First, we consider a ``shallow-RC" configuration (Fig.\ \ref{fig:shallow_scheme}) where only one of two independent RCs executes the benchmark task, constituting a ``traditional" RC as described in Sec.\ \ref{sec:RC}.
+In this configuration, the second RC processes a different, not evaluated, computation with the purpose of simulating a parallel-computation scenario where two different tasks are performed at the same time.
+Second, we study a ``parallel-RC" configuration (Fig.\ \ref{fig:parallel_scheme}) where both independent RCs execute the same task in an uncorrelated way, and a single output layer is connected to both reservoirs.
 This constitutes a ``non-deep" way of using the full computational capabilities of the system on a single task.
-Third, a ``deep-RC" configuration (Fig.\ \ref{fig:deep_scheme}) where the two independent RCs are connected in series as described in Sec.\ \ref{sec:deepRC}.
+Third, we consider a ``deep-RC" configuration (Fig.\ \ref{fig:deep_scheme}) where two independent RCs are connected in series as described in Sec.\ \ref{sec:deepRC}.

 In addition, in the deep-RC configuration, we used two different methods to tune the weights $\W{out}{1}$, i.e.\ the attenuations applied by the PSF, that determine the connection from the first RC layer to the second one.
-In the first, simplest, approach, we apply the same attenuation to all comb lines, corresponding to $\W{out}{1} = \textrm{diag}(\alpha)$, and we optimize the overall attenuation $\alpha^2$ by sweeping it in the range $[-20\text{dB},\text{ }0\text{dB}]$.
-In the second approach, we optimise all the coefficients of $\W{out}{1}$ by using the Covariance Matrix Adaptation Evolution Strategy (CMA-ES) optimisation algorithm \cite{hansen2006cma}.
+In the first, simplest approach, we apply the same attenuation to all comb lines, corresponding to $\W{out}{1} = \textrm{diag}(\alpha)$, and we optimize the overall attenuation $\alpha^2$ by sweeping it in the range of $[-20\text{dB},\text{ }0\text{dB}]$.
+In the second approach, we optimize all the coefficients of $\W{out}{1}$ by using the Covariance Matrix Adaptation Evolution Strategy (CMA-ES) optimization algorithm \cite{hansen2006cma}.
+CMA-ES is a standard tool for continuous black-box optimization, already used in the context of reservoir computing in \cite{Freiberger2019Training}.
+The algorithm consists in sampling possible solutions from a multivariate Gaussian distribution whose parameters (mean and covariance) are tuned based on the performance of the solutions sampled in the previous epochs.
+In our case, \textcolor{black}{the} optimization runs over six epochs, \textcolor{black}{using} a population of 13 sampled solutions per epoch.
+For each choice of weights $\W{out}{1}$, we optimize the output weights and then use the performance on the corresponding RC as a measure of fitness.
+Independent of the strategy (sweeping of $\alpha^2$ or CMA-ES), the purpose of the optimization is to find the configuration \textcolor{black}{that} maximizes the network performance.